Drive the 19-mile paved toll road to the summit of Pikes Peak - America's Mountain.

 Fuel: There are no gas stations along the highway.
 Be sure that you have at least 1/2 tank of gas before you start your scenic drive.

 Elevation gain: The highway's entrance begins at 7,400 feet and climbs all the way up to 14,115 feet to the summit of the mountain.

+Payment: Accepted forms of payment are Visa, MasterCard, Discover and cash.
 Find a coupon for $2 off in the back of the Official Visitor Guide.

 Weather: Be sure to check the weather before you go.
 Part of the highway could be closed due to snow.
 Always bring a jacket, even in the summer months.
 The temperature is, on average, close to 30 degrees cooler at the top.
 Find the Pikes Peak Summit forecast here: National Weather Service.